mkitzman/fe-dash/README.md

 #fe-dash
 ### Front End Performance Dashboard

-Runs yslow and phantomas and pagespeed tests via a grunt task to measure front end performance metrics.
+Run a set of grunt tasks ( yslow and phantomas and pagespeed ) to measure front end performance metrics.
 The returned metrics are then visualized and viewable in terminal directly or via a dashboard page running on express located at http://server:3000/dashboard

 Set Up: